Mark Lanegan, Singer for Screaming Trees and Queens of the Stone Age, Dies at 57

 In 1985, Lanegan was already a blackout alcoholic with a long juvenile arrest record.
 He was repossessing rented videocassette players for a video store in his hometown of Ellensburg, Wash. — a small rural town southeast of Seattle where he was born on Nov.
 25, 1964 — when he started a band with his boss’ sons, guitarist Gary Lee Conner and bassist Van Conner.

 With Lanegan serving as their imposing baritone front man, Screaming Trees was a psychedelia-tinged hard rock unit whose heavyweight early albums prefigured the explosion of grunge rock in Washington state.
 Attention-getting records for Southern California punk label SST Records prefaced a major-label contract with Epic.
-The group’s label debut “Uncle Anesthesia” contained the single “Nearly Lost You”; featured in Cameron Crowe’s 1992 feature “Singles” and its double-platinum soundtrack set, the song thrust the band to national prominence.
+After the group’s 1990 debut for the label — which was co-produced by Soundgarden’s Chris Cornell — their single “Nearly Lost You” was prominently featured in Cameron Crowe’s celluloid love letter to the Seattle scene, “Singles,” and became an alternative-radio smash.
+Powered by that single, the Trees’ second major-label debut “Sweet Oblivion,” drove the band to to national prominence.

 By that time, Lanegan had embarked on an embryonic solo career: His 1990 Sub Pop debut “The Winding Sheet” featured appearances by Kurt Cobain and Krist Novoselic of Nirvana (who would later perform Lanegan’s arrangement of Lead Belly’s “Where Did You Sleep Last Night” at their “MTV Unplugged” appearance).